Congratulations to the national winners of the 2023 Awards! View your results.

 Be You!
 Be Original!

 The Scholastic Art & Writing Awards may be an awards program, but first and foremost, it’s a celebration of you: your hard work, your unique talents, and your originality!
-A Gold Key is not the only award we give; another comes long before the National Ceremony at Carnegie Hall when our jurors, world-renowned artists and writers meet you through what you’ve made.
-It’s your chance to be taken seriously as an artist or a writer, as an individual with a personal voice or vision that belongs to you and you alone.
+Entering the Scholastic Awards is your chance to be taken seriously as an artist or a writer.
+This recognition can only be granted when the work that is evaluated is yours.

 There is no formula to receiving an Award.
 We want you to surprise us, challenge us, let us into your world.
-In almost 100 years, there’s only one thing we’ve never seen: You!
-And this is all we want!
+In more than 100 years, there’s only one thing we’ve never seen: You!
+Before entering any work to the Awards, make sure it adheres to the plagiarism and copyright guidelines below.

-A Guide on Plagiarism and Copyright for Students & Educators
+A Guide on Plagiarism and Copyright for Teens & Educators

-Work that is submitted to the Scholastic Art & Writing Awards must be original work created by the student.
-By participating in the Awards, students agree to the Scholastic Awards participation terms
+Work that is entered into the Scholastic Art & Writing Awards must be original work created by the participant.
+By participating in the Awards, teens agree to the Scholastic Awards participation terms.

-If a submitted work is found to have been copied from another artist or writer or is plagiarized, the work will be disqualified from the Scholastic Awards.
+If an entered work is found to have been copied from another artist or writer, the work will be disqualified from the Scholastic Awards.

 How do I know if my work is original?